FREQUENTLY ASKED QUESTIONS (FAQ)

 1. Does somebody need to be at home to accept delivery?

-Our boxes do not require a signature upon delivery and can safely sit outside for about 6 hours before any thawing may occur.
+Our boxes do not require a signature upon delivery and can safely sit outside for about 6 hours before too much thawing should occur.

 Important information for business address: We recommend that you have the box delivered to your home address to avoid any shipping issues due to the office/business being closed for any reason.
 We do not have any information on when your business is open/closed etc. and are not able to account for this when shipping.
 Carriers delivery on evenings and weekends and we aren’t able to guarantee delivery on a certain date or time.
 Should your package be delivered to a business address when it isn’t open, we aren’t able to guarantee the order beyond the 12 hour window of retrieval.